Palliser, Calgary: Demographics

 Residents in this community had a median household income of $57,603 in 2000, and there were 7.3% low income residents living in the neighbourhood.
 As of 2000, 20.2% of the residents were immigrants.
 A proportion of 40.1% of the buildings were condominiums or apartments, and 36.8% of the housing was used for renting.

+Crime

 Education

-The community is served by Nellie McClung Elementary School and John Ware Junior High School as well as by St. Benedict Elementary School, a separate school.
-Nellie McClung Elementary has a GATE program.
+The community is served by Nellie McClung Elementary School and John Ware Junior High School, as well as by St. Benedict Elementary School, a separate school.